top of page

 IMG_5169.JPG

-NEPAT [Brazilian Center for Nazism and Holocaust Studies] is an independent academic and educational initiative, founded in 2019 and headed by three historians:
+NEPAT [The Brazilian Center for Nazism and Holocaust Studies] is an independent initiative founded in 2019, led by historians Anna Viana, Bárbara Deoti, and Maria Visconti.

 IMG_4702.JPG